Christmas float catches fire after 'Grinch' flicks cigarette

 Like, really mean.

-A "Whoville" themed Christmas parade float went up in flames after somebody flicked a cigarette onto a flammable part of .
+A "Whoville" themed Christmas parade float went up in flames after somebody flicked a cigarette onto a flammable part of it.

 "It landed in the straw on our float and burned it to the ground," float owner Jeananne Jackson told CNN affiliate WHNT on Thursday.